Elektroprivreda Srbije: History

 EPS de facto holds a monopoly on the electricity market in Serbia.
 Since 1 January 2013, the Serbian electricity market has been open to other companies with the expectations to be completely liberalized in the coming years.
 Since then, EPS has continued with further reorganization for better company's effectiveness.
 In 2014, EPS was split into two subsidiaries - EPS Distribucija Belgrade and EPS Trgovanje Ljubljana.
+In June 2021, the distribution system section of the company "EPS Distribucija" was split from the company, and continued to operate as an independent company named "Elektrodistribucija Srbije d.o.o.
+Beograd".